ravendb/docs/docs/Intro/ravendb-in-a-nutshell.markdown

 As you may have noticed, RavenDB is using the [Unit of Work pattern](http://martinfowler.com/eaaCatalog/unitOfWork.html), so all changes made before calling session.SaveChanges() will be persisted in the database in a single transaction.

-## Building from source

-RavenDB requires .NET 4.0 SDK installed to build.
-You should be able to just open Raven in Visual Studio 2010 and start working with it immediately.

-Raven uses PowerShell to execute its build process.
-From the PowerShell prompt, execute: .\psake.ps1 default.ps1

-You may need to allow script execution in your power shell configuration:

-  Set-ExecutionPolicy unrestricted

-The build process will, by default, execute all the tests, which may take a while.
-You may skip the tests by executing:

-  .\psake.ps1 default -task ReleaseNoTests

 ## Development cycle

 There are two flavors of RavenDB available - the stable build, which is production ready, and the unstable build.
 Since we at Hibernating Rhinos make a public build out of every push, the unstable build is **not** recommended for production, although it is thoroughly tested before being made available.